Opentrons/opentrons/api/docs/v2/parameters/use_case_cherrypicking.rst

 Preparing the CSV
 =================

-First, we need to set up the CSV parameter.
+To get started, let's set up the CSV parameter.
 The data format we expect for this protocol is simple enough to fully explain in the parameter's description.

 .. code-block:: python